AlibabaCloudDocs/dts/intl.en-US/Introduction/FAQ.md

 ## Can I change the name of objects that are migrated or synchronized to the target database?

 Yes, you can change the name of columns, tables, and databases by using the object name mapping feature.
-For more information, see [Object name mapping](/intl.en-US/Data Migration/ETL features/Object name mapping.md).
+For more information, see [Object name mapping](/intl.en-US/Data Migration/Migration task management/Object name mapping.md).

 ## Can I filter columns and rows?

 Yes, you can filter columns and rows in a table.
-For more information, see [Data filtering](/intl.en-US/Data Migration/ETL features/Data filtering.md).
+For more information, see [Use conditions to filter data](/intl.en-US/Data Migration/Migration task management/Use conditions to filter data.md).

 ## Can I add or remove objects to be synchronized?